bjdooi/micromouse/README.md

-# micromouse
+# Micromouse Senior Design Project

-Micromouse stuff
+Everything is in a zip folder

-Everything posted here
+Most of the code is unorganized